 2. Famous Dave’s

 Famous Dave’s is a barbecue restaurant with a backyard feel.
 There are currently more than 120 franchises across North America, with both full service and counter service options available.
+So there’s tons of brand recognition and opportunities for growth.
 It’s a flexible business opportunity that each franchisee can customize to their market and preferences.
 And extensive support is available to help new franchises get up and running and continue efficient operations.

 The fee for new barbecue franchises is $45,000.
 And startup costs range from $481,750 to $4,495,750.